TYPO3 vs WordPress: an honest comparison

 Frontend Editingwith Software as a Service (Bakehouse)Core since v5.0 (2018): Block Editor

-Summary: Both systems have strong core features.
-The central difference lies in the data model: TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) are part of the architecture from the start.
-WordPress has native frontend editing in the core for this – a feature that TYPO3 can currently only retrofit via SaaS solutions.
+In short: both systems have strong core features.
+The key difference lies in the data model.
+TYPO3's multilingualism (sys_language_uid, l10n_parent, fallback chains) and frontend user system (separate fe_users/fe_groups) have been part of the architecture from day one.
+WordPress, in turn, has native frontend editing in the core – a feature that TYPO3 can currently only retrofit through SaaS solutions.

 TYPO3 Approach:

 Languages are first-class citizens in the data model.
 Each translation is its own entity but references the original.
 Fallback chains are configurable.
 SEO URLs per language.
-Content syndication between languages.
+Content can be syndicated between languages.

-Plugins like WPML or Polylang expand WordPress retroactively.
-It works well, but there are downsides: performance overhead due to additional database queries, plugin dependencies, and complex SEO handling (hreflang, sitemap).
+Plugins like WPML or Polylang add multilingual support after the fact.
+They work well, but there are trade-offs: performance overhead from extra database queries, plugin dependencies, and more involved SEO handling (hreflang, sitemap).

 Practical Example: Enterprise Scenario